-Yes, changing it is very easy, but when you are trying the watch in a store and you have it in your hand it is perceived as something "cheap", and if you then touch it you put any other watch on your wrist it is going to look better.
-I have no doubt that this simple fact is going to take sales away from them.
+Yes, changing it is very easy, but when you are trying the watch in a store and you have it in your hand it is perceived as something "cheap", and if you then touch it and put any other watch on your wrist it will seem better.
+I have no doubt that this simple fact is going to subtract sales.

 But it's not all bad, the Polar Ignite has a lot of good things.
 When it comes to sports, it offers almost the same features as a Vantage M. For example, you can create workout series in Polar Flow and download them to your watch to help you perform them (indicating periods of work, rest, etc).

 These can be created from the web or from the Polar Flow application itself.

 You can also download guided training sessions for different distances (5km, 10km, half marathon, marathon).